mat-master/mat-master/microservices/api/README.md

 $ yarn dev
 ```

 This command automatically setups up a local **node_modules** folder for development and SAM CLI.
-It uses overmind take advantage of the Procfile to spur up two instances at once
+It uses overmind take advantage of the Procfile to spur up two instances at once.

 To build the api for AWS Deployment run:
 ```